mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

-**Psi-sensitive Switch:** Technological devices produced in Zhodani territory contain integral psi-sensitive controls (in addition to regular controls), which allow operation from a distance of up to 50 metres by mentally
+**Psi-sensitive Switch:** Technological devices produced in Zhodani territory contain integral psi-sensitive controls (in addition to regular controls), which allow operation from a distance of up to 50 meters by mentally

 CENTRAL SUPPLY CATALOGUE